aquaranto/Battleship/pseudo.md

-  user input for row and then column( 2 lines ) find tile on board change status to hit change marker to hit marker redraw the board
+  user input for row and then column( 2 lines ) find tile on board change status to called change marker to called marker redraw the board

+  find the ship
+	tell it that it's gettin shot at

  =============
  =============